 Side effects of benzodiazepine use vary depending on the number of pills consumed, the size of the individual, and a few other factors.
 General signs of benzodiazepine use include:

-This is by no means a full list, but it does outline some common side effects of benzodiazepine use.
+This is not a full list, but it does outline some common side effects of benzodiazepine use.

-What starts as innocent recreational use, though, can quickly spiral out of hand.
+However, what starts as innocent recreational use can quickly spiral out of hand.
 Benzos are highly addictive and difficult to stop using.
 Many times, benzodiazepine misuse begins with a simple psychiatric or physical diagnosis.
 If someone has difficulties sleeping, their doctor may prescribe Ativan.
 Someone with a severe panic or anxiety disorder might come into a psychiatrist’s office and receive a prescription for Xanax.

 As they take their medication regularly and the effects prove to be helpful, there are one of two routes to take: